 Sarah Gross is a print, radio and television journalist currently based in New York City.
 She’s traveled extensively for the BBC, covering stories as diverse as the hostage crisis in Peru, pollution in Mexico, land grabs in Argentina, and the notorious 2000 US election.
 She has appeared on BBC World Service Television and BBC domestic television.While at ABC News, she reported from the field on unrest in Zaire, earth quakes in India, and corruption in Armenia.
 She worked for CNN International’s flag ship program, Aman pour, where she produced hour-long shows fea tur ing inter views with global leaders and heads of state such as Robert Mugabe, Jacob Zuma, and Good luck Jonathan.
 She has also reported for radio outlets such as American Public Media’s Marketplace and BBC’s Radio 4.
 She has written for a variety of news pa pers and mag azines, including a story on For-Profit Colleges which appeared in Mother Jones last year.
 And she has produced and written several documentaries which aired on CNN international and AXS TV.

 Tasha Mudd is a writer/blogger, photographer, project manager, social media strategist and the managing editor of Women Whistleblowers.
 Tasha grew up in Guam and graduated from Chaminade University of Honolulu with a degree in Marketing and minor in Historical and Political Studies.
-She is currently Managing Partner at the Houston creative boutique, The Hucksters.
-Prior to The Hucksters, Tasha worked as ad media manager at the Houston Press, Houston’s weekly alternative newspaper.
+She is currently Managing Partner at Women Whistleblowers.
+Prior to Women Whistleblowers, Tasha worked as ad media manager at the Houston Press, Houston’s weekly alternative newspaper.
 Also as account manager at Bernard Hodes Group, where her clients included MD Anderson Cancer Center and Corner Bakery Café.
 Tasha’s fortes include brand management and media planning with an emphasis on unconventional and social media.
 An avid traveler and aerial yoga enthusiast, Tasha has strong interests in women’s rights, gun control and environmental issues.

-Peter Wood is an artist, activist and creative director at The Hucksters, a Houston based creative boutique.
+Peter Wood is an artist, activist and creative director at Women Whistleblowers.
 Peter is from the north of England and studied at Manchester Polytechnic, Maidstone College of Art and the Royal College of Art, London, where he received a Masters Degree in Fine Art.
-Peter works in a wide variety of visual arts: printmaking, painting, posters, graphics, film, commercials, websites and blogs.
-In the US, Peter worked at the advertising agencies the Richards Group, Ogilvy & Mather and R&R in Las Vegas before setting up The Hucksters with the idea of bringing more radical advertising to a broad range of projects, clients and causes.
-Including political, legal, non-profit, fashion, style, pop culture, sports and entertainment.
+Peter works in a wide variety of visual arts: printmaking, painting, posters, graphics, film and commercials.
+In the US, Peter worked at the advertising agencies the Richards Group and Ogilvy & Mather before setting up The Hucksters, a creative boutique which focuses on political, legal, non-profit, fashion, style, pop culture, sports and entertainment marketing.
 In the political arena, wage/income inequality, environmental issues, gun control and the privatization of prisons, schools and colleges are just a few of the areas that interest, and concern him, the most.